vizzdoom/Postman-Scratch-Patcher/README.md

 *REMARK: Your local Scratch Pad collections **will be removed** after executing this script (at least for now)*

 ## Requirements
-- *Windows* (this script do not work on Linux at this moment)
+- *Windows* (at this moment you can't patch Postman for Linux)
-- nodejs (in the PATH)
+- node (command available in the PATH)
-- asar (in the PATH, you can install this using: npm install -g asar)
+- asar (command available in the PATH, you can install this npm package by: npm install -g asar)
 - Postman installed and run at least once

 ## How-to